 Now we can turn to the main problem of the paper.
 How should an upstream innovator transfer technology downstream?
-For this, we examine the subgame perfect equilibrium of the game on the basis of the payoff structure defined in table 1 in the form of two results.
+For this, we examine the subgame perfect equilibrium of the game on the basis of the payoff structure in the form of two new results.